m15a/fennel-bunko/README.md

 Mostly following Alexandria's philosophy, this library aims to be:

-- **Utilities, not extensions**: Bunko sticks with Fennel's or Lua's basic language conception.
-Bunko does not provide any extension such as macros for module system.
+- **Utilities, not extensions**: Bunko sticks with the basic language conception of Fennel or Lua, and limits itself to tools and utilities that fit well within the framework of Fennel.
+Bunko will not contain any extra features such as extended module systems, lazy sequence libraries, test frameworks ,etc.
-- **Non-opinionated**: Bunko follows Fennel's or Lua's conventional way.
-Bunko does not include any opinionated/specialized *languages* such as anaphoric macros.
+- **Non-opinionated**: Bunko respects Fennel's or Lua's programming conventions.
+Bunko does not include any opinionated/specialized *languages*, e.g., anaphoric macros, and will try to be obvious and clear in the eyes of Fennel programmers.
 - **Portable**: Bunko works with any Lua version/implementation which Fennel supports.

 ## Requirements